Cure for Royal Navy destroyers engine woes in sight

 - Although a mistake in hindsight, it was not an unreasonable risk to select the WR21 over the proven US-made LM2500.
 It supported British workers and industry who had a strong track record of design and development of aero and marine gas turbines.

-- The problem is with the intercooler which is designed to improve the engine’s thermal efficiency, not the gas turbine itself.
+- The problem is with the intercooler/recuperator systems which are designed to improve the engine’s thermal efficiency, not the gas turbine itself.

 - Replacement of the GTs would be an enormously complex engineering challenge and it is simpler to supplement them with more powerful diesels.
 Once given the PIP, the Type 45 will change their mode of operation so they primarily cruise on diesel power and use the GTs for sprinting at higher speeds.